GNINNUR/espa-cloud-masking/l4-7_cfmask/README.md

 ```
 * Build and install the software from the application specific folder
 ```
-cd l4-7_cfmask
-make
+make all-l4-7
-make install
+make install-l4-7
 ```

 ## Usage
-See `cfmask --help` for command line details.
+See `cloud_masking.py --help` for command line details.
+See `cloud_masking.py --xml <xml_file> --help` for command line details specific to the L4-7 application.
+When the XML file specified is for an L4-7 scene.

 ### Environment Variables
+* PATH - Must be updated to include
+  - `$PREFIX/espa-cloud-masking/bin`
+  - `$PREFIX/espa-cloud-masking/l4-7_cfmask/bin`
-* ESUN - Points to the EarthSunDistance.txt file which is included with the source and installed into $PREFIX/static_data
+* ESUN - Points to a directory containing the EarthSunDistance.txt file which is included with the source and installed into `$PREFIX/espa-cloud-masking/static_data`
 ```
-export ESUN="path_to_EarthSunDistance.txt_file"
+export ESUN="$PREFIX/espa-cloud-masking/static_data"
 ```

 ### Data Processing Requirements